cwright08/Udacity_Disastor_Response/README.md

 Respository for Disastor Response machine learning pipleine and interactive dashboard site, compelted as part of Udacity Nanodegree in Data Science using real world data provided by Figure8.

 ### Project Description & Motivation
+This project aimed to demonstrate how natural language processing and machine learning can be used to classify messages which are recieved in a disastor event using Python.
+Using real world, pre-classified data, a working web app was successfully created.

 ### User instructions
 1. In the project's root directory run the following commands.